eduolalo/moment-business-days/README.md

 moment('02-02-2015', 'DD-MM-YYYY').nextBusinessDay()._d //Tue Feb 03 2015 00:00:00 GMT-0600 (CST)
 ```

-The objects returned by functions are momentjs objects (**except isBusinessDay**) so you can handle them with moment native functions.
+The objects returned by functions are momentjs objects (**except isBusinessDay**) so you can handle it with moment native functions.